cmaster11/yauzl-promise/README.md

 It passes all of `yauzl`'s test suite.

 Versions v1 - v3 were a wrapper around `yauzl`. v4 is a re-write from scratch.

+## BIG DISCLAIMER

+This repo is a fork of the original https://github.com/overlookmotel/yauzl-promise, where I have removed the Rust bindings so that yauzl-promise can be easily bundled when using ESBuild.

 ## Usage